 We reviewed safety records, incident reports, patient safety alerts and minutes of meetings where these were discussed.
 We saw evidence that lessons were shared and action was taken to improve safety in the practice.

 An annual report was produced in relation to significant events.
 The practice had a clearly developed framework in which to code events as red, amber or green.
 This ensured that the provider's response was proportionate to the seriousness of the event, its impact and likelihood of reoccurrence.
 This coding determined the nature of response.

-Events were discussed at staff meetings and then methodically reviewed at a one, six or 12 month intervals to provide assurance that there had been sufficient learning and no repeat.
-The activity at the practice was compared with activity at the provider's other GP practice, including an analysis of events per 1,000 patients, per year.
-A total of 29 events had been recorded at the this location, and these had been categorised into themes.
-Examples of themes included incidents of poor secondary care/difficulties admitting patients, safeguarding concerns raised by the practice, pathology lab problems and health and safety.
-A safety alert regarding plug sockets led to a review within the provider and the discovery of a faulty outlet.
-As a result of this a health and safety education board was created within the practice which featured a new safety theme on a monthly basis.
-A dispensing error had led to the introduction of a computer checking system and a change in procedure that ensured dispensing staff were not disturbed whilst preparing prescriptions.
-As a result of this, the rate of error reduced from 2-3 errors per 1,000 prescription to 0.2 per 1,000 prescriptions.
+Events were discussed and then methodically reviewed at a one, six or 12 month intervals to provide assurance that there had been sufficient learning and no repeat.
+The activity at the practice was compared with activity at the provider's other GP practice, including an analysis of events per 1000 patients, per year.
+A total of 17 events had been recorded, and these had been categorised into themes.
+Examples of themes included incidents of poor secondary care/difficulties admitting patients, safeguarding concerns raised by the practice, pathology lab problems and confidentiality.
+A case involving a third party trying to seek out medical information regarding a family member had led to a review of information sharing and refresher training for staff.
+A patient who did not receive a routine visit from a clinician was followed up when reception noticed that the visit had not occurred.
+A review resulted in more effective checks being undertaken to ensure planned visits took place and the practice was able to audit this event and confirm that there had not been a reoccurrence.